 The Company may come to face competition from other businesses that possess skills and technologies that are not known or available at present.
 Such competition could prevent the Company from achieving sales.
-Further, competitors may develop products or technologies that make Bioventix's technology obsolete.
+Future advancement in associated technologies may enable competitors to develop antibody products or technologies that make Bioventix's technology obsolete.

 The Company may also face claims that its use of its technology infringes the intellectual property rights of others and may become involved in legal proceedings in connection with such claims.
 The Company may also generally face legal proceedings in the course of its business.
 The Company cannot preclude the possibility that litigation may be brought against it from time to time.
-Any such claims, legal proceedings and litigation may have a material adverse effect on the financial performance and/or the business of the Company.
+Any such claims, legal proceedings and litigation may have a material adverse effect on the financial performance, the business of the Company or both.
 The Company's insurance may not cover all or any part of any claims which customers or third parties may bring against the Company or may not be sufficient to protect the Company against any liability that may be imposed on it.